 Similarly, the third game features an obscure mythical creature: the Quinkan.

 MANY Pokémon are actually based on obscure animal species.
 We have Pangolins note the Sandshrew line, Hermit Crabs note the Dwebble line, Tapirs note the Drowzee and Munna lines, Dugongs note the Seel line, Mongooses note Zangoose, Weedy Sea Dragons note Kingdra and Skrelp, Angler Fish note the Chinchou line, Porcupine Fish note Qwilfish, Mudskippers note so i herd u liek Mudkipz, Cicadas note the Paras and Nincada lines, Bagworms note the Pineco and Burmy lines, Sea Slugs note the Shellos line, Manaphy and Phione, Meerkats note Watchog, Leaf Insects note the Sewaddle line, Chinchillas note the Minccino line, Lampreys note the Tynamo line, etc. And that's not including the fossil Pokemon or plants!
+There's also the Axolotl, an endangered aquatic salamander, which serves as the inspiration for Wooper, as well as another possible inspiration for Mudkip.
+You might recognize them as the same species as Dr. Shrunk from Animal Crossing (see below).

 Other unusual species represented by Mavericks found across the series are Armored Armadillo, Split Mushroom, Spike Rosered (a rose), Tornado Tonion (an Onion), Optic Sunflower, Volt Catfish, Crush Crawfish, and Wire Sponge (Who, despite his name, is actually a Luffa.
 The very same luffa you use to scrub yourself with in the shower.)